 As our Fort Collins dental team will discuss with you, a root canal is a form of treatment which is mainly used to restore and save a tooth which has severely decayed or developed an infection.
-The root canal process involves the removal of the nerve as well as the pulp, then properly cleaning the area, and finally sealing it back up.
+The root canal process involves the removal of the nerve as well as the pulp, properly cleaning the area, and finally sealing it back up.
 Without treatment, the tissue around the tooth can become infected and may even lead to the formation of abscesses.
-The Fort Collins dental staff at Shore’s often perform root canals.
-Root canal is a word used to define the normal cavity within the middle part of the tooth.
-The soft area inside the root canal is referred to as the pulp.
-Inside the root canal is also where the nerve of the tooth lies.
+The top-rated dentists at Shore’s often perform root canals.
+The term ‘root canal’ is used to define the normal cavity within the middle part of the tooth, while the soft area inside the root canal is referred to as the pulp.
+The root canal also houses the nerve of the tooth.
 The function of the nerve within a tooth is not so vital when it comes to the portion of the tooth which protrudes from the gum.
-The only role of a root canal is sensory which helps to offer a sense of hot or cold.
-It is therefore important to note that whether the nerve is there or not, the overall functioning of the tooth is not affected in any way.
+The only role of the root canal system is sensory, so it helps to offer a sense of hot or cold.
+It is therefore important to note that whether the nerve is there or not, the overall function of the tooth is not affected in any way.

-When the tooth’s pulp is damaged it disintegrates and causes the increase of bacteria inside the pulp.
+When the tooth’s pulp is damaged it disintegrates and causes an increase of bacteria inside the pulp.
 It is through the presence of bacteria and any other decomposed remains that the tooth becomes infected or abscessed.
-An abscess is best defined as a pocket filled with pus found at the end of a root of any tooth and it occurs when this infection extends beyond the end of the root.
+An abscessed root canal is best defined as a pocket filled with pus found at the end of a root of any tooth and it occurs when this infection extends beyond the end of the root.
 Other than the abscess, an infected root canal is known to cause:

 - Swelling extending to the neck, face or head

 - The loss of the bone located all across the root

 - Drainage issues originating from the root.
 A hole may develop on the side of the tooth with the drainage directed through the gums or the cheek going into the skin.